aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/codablockf-barcodes/_index.md

 weight: 130
 url: /java/codablockf-barcodes/
 ---
-{{% alert color="primary" %}}[Generate Codablock-F Barcodes Online](https://products.aspose.app/barcode/generate/codablock?type=codablockf): You can check the quality of ***Aspose.BarCode*** generation for Codablock-F barcodes and view the results online.{{% /alert %}}
+{{% alert color="primary" %}}[Generate Codablock-F Barcodes Online](https://products.aspose.app/barcode/generate/codablock?type=codablockf): You can check the quality of ***Aspose.BarCode*** generation for Codablock-F barcodes and view results online.{{% /alert %}}

 ## **Overview**
-*Codablock-F* is a stacked multiple-row barcode type that enables creating barcodes that include many *Code128* barcodes.
-This symbology allows encoding at most 2,725 digits and contains from 2 to 44 rows with from 4 to 62 characters. *Codablock-F* benefits from two principle differences compared with the basic *Code128* symbology.
+*Codablock-F* is a stacked multiple-row barcode type that enables creating barcodes that include many *Code 128* barcodes.
+This symbology allows encoding at most 2,725 digits and contains from 2 to 44 rows with from 4 to 62 characters. *Codablock-F* benefits from two principle differences compared with the basic *Code 128* symbology.
 It provides flexible settings of barcode layout in terms of the number of rows and columns and thus allows organizing vertical and horizontal space more efficiently.
-Moreover, it contains two additional check digits (calculated using the modulo 86 algorithm) for a *Codablock-F* barcode besides obligatory checksum controls that are included in each row of *Code128* barcodes.
+Moreover, it contains two additional check digits (calculated using the modulo 86 algorithm) for a *Codablock-F* barcode besides obligatory checksum controls that are included in each row of *Code 128* barcodes.
 Finally, *Codablock-F* can be detected using laser scanners.

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/java/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}